-- A. Anytime a fire, explosion, or hazardous incident (i.e., chemical spill and leaks, radiation leaks etc.) occurs this plan should be implemented. - B. SAC/Supervisors will ensure the following areas are covered: acquire head count of employees on the complex for their section, and provide pertinent information to the firefighters\rescue personnel (possible employee still in building, type chemicals present, unseen dangers). - C. SAC/Supervisors will designate a location for employees to meet upon evacuating the building.
+- A. Anytime a fire, explosion, or hazardous incident (i.e., chemical spill and leaks, radiation leaks etc.) occurs this plan should be implemented. - B. All employees, including contract, temporary, interns and visitors are following the Laboratory's Fire and Emergency Evacuation Procedures provided by each Supervisor through their Section Safety Officer. - B. SAC/Supervisors will ensure the following areas are covered: acquire head count of employees on the complex for their section, and provide pertinent information to the firefighters\rescue personnel (possible employee still in building, type chemicals present, unseen dangers), if necessary. - C. The Assistant Director for the Crime Lab will designate a location for each Section to meet upon evacuating the building.
 (Each section/unit should state their evacuation location in their respective Section/Unit Policy and Procedure manual.) - D. The emergency alarm system should be tested annually.